irawinder/FuzzyBuilder/README.md

 An alpha prototype of FuzzyBuilder was quickly developed in July 2019 using the Processing IDE at processing.org.
 Processing is a light-weight sketch coding environment based upon Java 8.
 This content is located in the "Processing/" folder, and includes a readme file that explains how to run the code on your own machine.
 This code is no longer updated, as development has moved into a more robust workflow based on native Java and JavaFX libraries.

 ## Development: (v1.0-alpha.2+)
 Current development is conducted using a more traditional workflow structured around Java projects located in the "Eclipse/" folder.
-Thusly, we recommend contributing using the Eclipse IDE.
+Thusly, we recommend reviewing and contributing using the Eclipse IDE.
 The "Eclipse/" folder contains a readme that explains how to set up your environment for each project.